 Need to replace the thermal paste on your Mercedes-Benz EZL unit?
 Learn how to replace the thermal paste by following the procedures below.

-I was reading about this for a while before I jumped in and replaced it; Mercedes Benz recommendation to replace it every ten years.
+I read about this for a while before I jumped in and replaced it; Mercedes Benz recommended replacing it every ten years.

 What you will need